 Whether you’re braising, brining, or smoking, this large cut of meat needs the proper time to cook.
 Once you have your brisket selected, it’s time to make some delicious beef.

 One of our favorite ways is smoking brisket.
-You can make a brisket rub in just a few minutes that is based on the Texas tradition of salt and black pepper and then watch and take care of your smoked brisket as it cooks.
-When you smoke brisket, it needs time to render the fat, resulting in meat that is juicy and tender.
+You can make a brisket rub in just a few minutes that is based on the Texas tradition of salt and black pepper and then watch and take care of it as it cooks.
+When you smoke any cut of meat this big, it needs time to render the fat which results in meat that is juicy and tender.

 Brisket Recipes